Improving Webcam Eye-Tracking: Impact of Hardware and Head Stabilization on Data Quality

 Data Preprocessing and Exclusions

-We will follow guidelines outlined in Geller et al. (2025).
-At the participant level, individuals with overall task accuracy below 80% will be excluded.
+We will follow the guidelines outlined in Geller et al. (2025) and exclude participants with overall task accuracy below 80%, those who report English as not their first language, and those with non-normal or uncorrected vision.
 At the trial level, only correct-response trials (accuracy = 1) will be retained.
-Reaction times (RTs) outside ±2.5 SD of the participant-level distribution (computed within condition) will be discarded.
+Reaction times (RTs) outside ±2.5 SD of the participant-level distribution (computed within condition) will be removed.
+To increase signal-to-noise, participants with fewer than 40 usable trials after these exclusions will also be removed.

-For eye-tracking preprocessing we will use the {webgazeR} package in R that contains helper functions to preprocess webcam eye-tracking data.
+For eye-tracking preprocessing we will use the {webgazeR} package in R (Geller et al., 2025) that contains helper functions to preprocess webcam eye-tracking data.
 All webcam eye-tracking files and behavioral data will be merged.
-Data quality will be screened via sampling-rate checks with very low-frequency recordings (e.g., < 5 Hz) by-participant and by-trial excluded (Bramlett & Wiener, 2025; Vos et al., 2022).
-We will quantify out-of-bounds (OOB) samples—gaze points outside the normalized screen (1,1)—and remove participants and trials with excessive OOB data ( > 30%).
+Data quality will be screened via sampling-rate checks with very low-frequency recordings (e.g., < 15 Hz) by-participant and by-trial excluded (Bramlett & Wiener, 2025; Vos et al., 2022).
+We will quantify out-of-bounds (OOB) samples—gaze points outside the normalized screen (1,1)—and remove participants and trials with excessive OOB data (> 30%).
 OOB samples will be discarded prior to analysis.
 In addition, Gorilla provides calibration/quality metrics (“convergence” and “confidence,” both 0–1); trials with convergence < 0.5 or confidence > 0.5 will be excluded.

 Areas of Interest (AOIs) will be defined in normalized coordinates as the four screen quadrants, and gaze samples will be assigned to AOIs.
-To create a uniform time base, data will be resampled into 100-ms bins.
+To create a uniform time base, data will be downsampled into 50-ms bins.
 Trial time will be aligned to the actual stimulus onset by taking the audio onset metric provided by Gorilla.
-We then subtract 200 ms to approximate saccade programming and execution latency (Viviani, 1990), and an additional 100 ms due to silence prefixed to the audio recording.
+We then subtract 100 ms due to silence prefixed to the audio recording.

 Analysis Plan

-To analyze overall competition effects and onset latency, we will use generalized additive mixed models (GAMMs; Wood, 2017).
-GAMMs extends the generalized linear modeling framework by modeling effects that are expected to vary nonlinearly over time–a common feature in the VWP (Brown-Schmidt et al., 2025; Ito & Knoeferle, 2022; Mitterer, 2025; Veríssimo & Lago, 2025).
-These models capture nonlinear effects by fitting smoothing splines—or “wiggles”—to the data using data-driven, machine-learning-based methods.
-This approach reduces the risk of over-fitting and eliminates the need to use polynomial terms, as required in traditional growth curve models (Mirman, n.d.).
+To analyze overall competition effects and onset latency, we will use generalized additive mixed models [GAMMs; (Wood, 2017).
+GAMMs extends the generalized linear modeling framework by modeling effects that are expected to vary non-linearly over time–a common feature in the VWP (Brown-Schmidt et al., 2025; Ito & Knoeferle, 2022; Mitterer, 2025; Veríssimo & Lago, 2025).
+These models capture non-linear effects by fitting smoothing splines to the data using data-driven, machine-learning-based methods, with the amount of non-linearity captured by how “wiggly” the time course is (one can think of this as the number of bowpoints of a curve).
+A benefit of this approach is that it reduces the risk of over-fitting and eliminates the need to use polynomial terms, as required in traditional growth curve models (Mirman, 2014) .
 Importantly, GAMMs also allow researchers to account for autocorrelation in time-series data, which is especially critical in gaze analyses where successive samples are not independent.
-By modeling the autocorrelation structure, GAMMs provide more accurate estimates of temporal effects and prevent inflation of Type I error rates.
+By modeling the autocorrelation structure, GAMMs provide more accurate estimates of temporal effects and prevent inflation of Type I error rates (Rij et al., 2019).
 In addition to this, fitting GAMMs allow us to estimate the onset of the competition effect in each condition (see Veríssimo & Lago, 2025).

 Gaze samples will be analyzed with a binomial (logistic) GAMM using the bam() function from the {mgcv} package (Wood, 2017).
-For visualization, we will employ functions from the {tidygam} package (Coretta, 2024), and use the {onsets} package (Veríssimo & Lago, 2025) to examine onset latencies.
-The dependent variable consisted of gaze counts to cohort and unrelated pictures, for each participant and in each 100 ms time bin.
-All analyses were conducted on a window ranging from -100 ms from target onset to 1200 ms.
+For visualization, we will employ functions from the {tidygam} package (Coretta, 2024), the {onsets} package (Veríssimo & Lago, 2025) to examine onset latencies, and the {itsadug} (van Rij et al., 2022) package for AR functions and to test differences in smooth splines across the time (get_differences()).
+The dependent variable will consist of gaze counts to cohorts compared to unrelated items, for each participant and in each 50ms time bin.
+All analyses were conducted on a window ranging from stimulus onset (100 ms) to 1200 ms.

 Show R code